 Some tour guides will also take you out to the sea by boat to nearby spots like the reef of Tanhak Bay which is rarely crowded so the coral has been given a great opportunity to grow and flourish, as has the numerous species of fish that live there.
 If you've got your own snorkeling gear, you can pick any beach in the area and have a great experience.

-If you're looking forward to exploring what's down below you should consider a visit to.
+If you're looking forward to experiencing what's down below you might enjoy.
 Clear waters surrounded by lush green scenery, this picturesque site is also fun for snorkeling thanks to tons of tiny fish that swarm about.
-This snorkeling site is situated easily reached by taxi West-Southwest of central Tulum.
+This snorkeling site is found easily reached by taxi West-Southwest of central Tulum.

-is another option.
+is another place you might enjoy.
 Two pools of water allow for double the snorkeling opportunity at this cenote.
 It is dark and cavernous, making a flashlight absolutely necessary, and there are parts of the cavern where the water is just inches from the roof giving you little room for error when it comes to finding pockets of air to breath.
 This site is not for everyone.

-A third place to consider is.
+A third location to consider is.
 A stunning and large open cenote surrounded by jungle, this spot is the epitome of tropical paradise snorkeling.

-The table just below enables you to learn more information about 4 of the most popular places to experience snorkeling in this area.
+Be sure to look at the following table for summary info concerning 4 of the most popular places to go snorkeling in this area.